 Thank God, Akai and E-mu for the sampler.

 ‘Playing with Fire LP (1997)’ was born out of those times.

-Then it all becomes a bit of a blur: Wife, kids, moving house, mortgages, digital and analog gear that cost as much as houses, productions, songwriting, record labels, companies, contracts, the MCs, Africa, Cuba, the highs, the lows, the distractions like remixing the winners of ‘Canadian Pop Idol’ to break into the U.K market (they split up before the official release), managing artists and the EMS Synthi AKS synthesizer in a suitcase whose Dr Who sounds scared my girlfriend every time I turned it on.
+Then it all becomes a bit of a blur: Wife, kids, moving house, mortgages, digital and analog gear that cost as much as houses, productions, songwriting, record labels, companies, contracts, Africa, Cuba, the highs, the lows, the distractions like remixing the winners of ‘Canadian Pop Idol’ to break into the U.K market (they split up before the official release), managing artists and the EMS Synthi AKS synthesizer in a suitcase whose Dr Who sounds scared my wife every time I turned it on.

 ‘Dance, Break & Shake LP (2003)’